togmund/lotide/README.md

 ## Test

 - Tests are name in camelcase and non plural
-- When importing files, we will not be adding .js at the end of a file.
+- When importing files, we will not be adding .js at the end of a file:

 ```js